openaire/guidelines-literature-repositories/docs/field_contributor.rst

 Subproperty familyName (O)
 --------------------------

-The surname or last name of the contributor (occurence: 0-1).
+The surname or last name of the contributor (occurrence: 0-1).

 .. _dci:contributor_givenName:

 Subproperty givenName (O)
 -------------------------

-The personal or first name of the contributor (occurence: 0-1).
+The personal or first name of the contributor (occurrence: 0-1).

 .. _dci:contributor_nameIdentifier: